-3.4.3 An independent remuneration review has been undertaken
+4.2 An independent remuneration review has been undertaken

-The BRC has access to Macquarie senior management and has retained independent consultant, Pay Governance, which was previously part of the business of Towers Watson, for the use of the Board to obtain advice on the appropriateness of remuneration packages and other employment conditions as required.
+The BRC has access to Macquarie senior management and has retained an independent consultant, Pay Governance for the use of the Board to obtain advice on the appropriateness of Macquarie's remuneration system, objectives and program and other employment conditions as required.

 The BRC, on behalf of the Non-Executive Directors of Macquarie, commissioned an independent review of Executive Director remuneration from a US office of Pay Governance (the Pay Governance Review).
 The only services that Pay Governance provides to Macquarie are executive compensation consulting to the BRC.
 This year, the Pay Governance Review considered the overall approach to remuneration, peer organisations' overall approach to remuneration, the extent of alignment with shareholder interests and a comparison of individual remuneration for senior executives where relevant peer information was available.
 In addition, the BRC independently analysed global remuneration trends and data.
 The cost of the Pay Governance Review was approximately \$US110,000.
-Pay Governance has not provided any other kind of advice to Macquarie for the FY2011.

-Pay Governance has confirmed that their analyses and observations have been made free from undue influence by Macquarie's Executive KMP.
+Pay Governance has confirmed that their analyses and observations have been made free from undue influence by Macquarie's Executive Key Management Personnel (KMP).

-Arrangements were made to ensure that the Pay Governance Review was free from undue influence by Executive KMP, including that:
+The Board is satisfied that the remuneration review conducted by Pay Governance was made free from undue influence by the Executive KMP for the following reasons:

-- the agreement for services was executed by the Chairman of the BRC under delegated authority on behalf of Macquarie - the Pay Governance Review was provided by Pay Governance directly to the BRC only - Pay Governance attended two BRC meetings and presented their findings - Pay Governance held a meeting with the BRC Chairman, and - in relation to the Pay Governance Review, no senior executives had separate, direct contact with Pay Governance.
+- the agreement for services was executed by the Chairman of the BRC under delegated authority on behalf of Macquarie - the Pay Governance Review was provided by Pay Governance directly to the BRC - Pay Governance attended two BRC meetings and presented their findings - Pay Governance held a meeting with the BRC Chairman - the only communication was through the BRC Chairman, and - in relation to the Pay Governance Review, no senior executives had separate, direct contact with Pay Governance.